forcedotcom/lwc-dev-server/local_development_server.md

 “LWC” is an alias for the scratch org that you can use in other Salesforce CLI commands.

 To create a scratch org, specify a scratch org definition file.
-This example uses the default scratch org definition file, project-scratch-def.json.
+This example uses the scratch org definition file, project-scratch-def.json that is included in `lwc-recipes`.
+For other projects, create your own.

-If you're using VS Code, you can also create a scratch org by pressing Command + Shift P. Enter `sfdx` and select **SFDX: Create a Default Scratch Org**.

 For more information, see the instructions for [Create Scratch Orgs](https://developer.salesforce.com/docs/atlas.en-us.sfdx_dev.meta/sfdx_dev/sfdx_dev_scratch_orgs_create.htm) in the *Salesforce DX Developer Guide*.

 9. Start the server.